Evernode1/escrowcourt-intelligent-contract/README.md

 ## What stops this from being a rubber stamp

-- **Real artifact fetching, not self-report.** `gl.nondet.web.render` pulls the actual live page; if the fetch fails, the contract falls back to judging the freelancer's description alone rather than hard-failing, and says so plainly in the prompt so the LLM discounts accordingly.
+- **Live evidence is mandatory, not optional.** `gl.nondet.web.render` pulls the actual live page for any verdict that can eventually release or refund funds.
+If no URL was submitted, or the fetch fails, the contract never asks the model to settle the milestone from the freelancer's self-reported description alone — it fails closed to `rejected` (in `review_milestone`) or `refunded` (in `resolve_dispute`) without invoking the model at all.
 - **A contract-verifiable clock.** All time windows (`refund_delay_seconds`, `dispute_evidence_window_seconds`, `approval_challenge_window_seconds`)
   are measured against `gl.vm.get_timestamp()` — the transaction's own